snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

  2. Integration with maps would be more easy in .NET Core

  Installed new version of MVC.net core and making the changes to the existing project(Migrating to MVC.net core)

+ Working on  controllers part in mvc.net core to match with the existing development in asp.net in which we used 3-layer architecture.